eloc0n/stonebranch_exercise/README.md

 Then it proceeds to run the first data type validation and if no errors are raised, validation of str type data comes after.

-Upon data is validation, the file is opened with csv module and the customers values are then stored in a set.
+Upon data validation, the file is opened with csv module and the customers values are then stored in a set.

 Since it has a set with all the customers to search for, now is the point where the search